rjohnsen/hhc-2024/content/act3/elf-stack.md

 ![Answer gold 5b](/images/act3/act3-elfstack-g5b.png)

+### Question 6

-> Question 6: What was the IP address of the system you found in the previous question?
+> What was the IP address of the system you found in the previous question?

 Answer: 172.24.25.12

 ![Answer gold 6](/images/act3/act3-elfstack-g6.png)

+### Question 7

-> Question 7: A process was launched when the user executed the program AFTER they downloaded it.
+> A process was launched when the user executed the program AFTER they downloaded it.
 What was that Process ID number (digits only please)?

 Answer: 10014